-Sophia also lectures in Criminal Law at Canterbury Christ Church University.
+Sophia also lectured in Criminal Law at Canterbury Christ Church University

-Sophia undertook a three-month secondment at Medway Council, where she dealt with education cases at the First-Tier (SEND) tribunal and School transport appeals.
+Sophia undertook a three-month secondment at Medway Council, where she dealt with school transport appeals and education cases at the First-Tier (SEND) Tribunal.
+Sophia is IPSEA trained.

-Sophia has represented the Local Authority and parents at appeals on parts B, F and I of an EHC plan, refusal to assess and refusal to issue an EHC plan.
+Sophia has represented the Local Authority and parents at appeals on parts B, F and I of EHC plans, refusal to assess and refusal to issue an EHC plan.

-Sophia has also advised on Home to School Transport policies and LGO complaints and provides training on matters of SEN law.
+Sophia has advised on Home to School Transport polices, LGO complaints and provides training on matters of SEN law.

 Re: S (The Family Court at East London) Application for a child arrangements order including progression to overnight contact for a Father that had not had contact with the child for 8 months.

-Re: H (The Family Court at Dartford) Application on behalf of the Local Authority, following a 2-day final hearing, for a care order with a care plan of long-term foster care on behalf of the Local Authority.
+Re: H (The Family Court at Dartford) Application on behalf of the Local Authority, following a 6-day final hearing, for a care order with a care plan of long-term foster care on behalf of the Local Authority.

 Re: RM (The Crown Court at Canterbury) Represented a vulnerable client in a trial on issue (actus reus hearing).
 The case involved complexities around the extension of interim hospital orders and the question to be put to the jury concerning an offence of specific intent.

 R v R (The Youth Court at Willesden) Represented the first defendant in a trial involving GBH under joint enterprise, vulnerable witnesses and three defendants.

-R v KB (The Crown Court at Maidstone) Represented a defendant charged with assisting unlawful immigration for trial (Press Coverage)
+R v KB (The Crown Court at Maidstone) Represented a defendant charged with assisting unlawful immigration for trial.

 Re: ES (SEND, Royal Courts of Justice) Defended an appeal on part I of the EHCP.
 The case involved the suitability of the school named by the Local Authority and the school of parental preference.